WarrenLab/hic-scaffolding-nf/README.md

 Nextflow must be in your path.
 You can get nextflow to make a conda environment containing chromap and yahs for you with `-profile conda` (note one dash!).
-JuicerTools is distributed as a jar file, so you need to tell the pipeline where it is by adding the argument `--juicer-tools-jar /path/to/jar` (note two dashes!).
+JuicerTools is distributed as a jar file, so you need to tell the pipeline where it is by adding the argument `--juicerToolsJar /path/to/jar` (note two dashes!).
 You can also add this stuff to a config file called `nextflow.config` in the directory from which you're running it (see nextflow documentation).